UstadMobile/UstadMobile/test-end-to-end/README.md

 4.13 If assignment is set to be marked by peers and submitted by groups, where each assignment is marked by two peers, students can see assignment submissions for those that their group has been assigned to mark.
 Students can mark each others work according to the peer review allocation (as per group membership).
 Students will see the marks submitted by their peers (other groups).

+4.14 Teacher/admin (any user with permission to edit the course itself) can delete private comments and course comments.

 ### 5	Discussion board
 5.1 Teacher can add discussion board to course